Paths to Freedom

-Paths to Freedom was a popular comedy on the Irish television network RTÉ Two.
-The shows stars two characters, Jeremy (Brendan Coyle) and Rats (Michael McElhatton), who have both recently been released from a Dublin prison.
+Paths to Freedom is a satirical comedy series which aired on the Irish television network RTÉ Two in 2000.
+The show stars two characters, Jeremy (Brendan Coyle) and Rats (Michael McElhatton), who have both recently been released from a Dublin prison.
 The show takes the format of a mockumentary, with a fly-on-the-wall camera crew following the two characters, who are from thoroughly different backgrounds, as they try to reintegrate back into society.
 There were six episodes of the show produced, the first airing on 13 November 2000, and the final episode airing one month later.
 The series was followed-up by a movie based on the character Rats, Spin the Bottle.